Lag to peak with a stream table

 Description and Teaching Materials

-Students arrive and I have them determine a flow rate for the water coming in to the stream table.
+After the introduction I have them determine a flow rate for the water coming in to the stream table.
 They decide on an input volume, rate, and time to aim for.
 It doesn't matter much what this is, as long as it is consistent for all trials.
 They also should determine how frequently they will measure water coming out of the table (we did 20 seconds into a 1 L graduated cylinder for 4 L of water coming in in 20 seconds).
 They should practice collecting the water and reading volumes out at the intervals determined.
 It takes a little coordination between the student with the stop watch, the recorder, and two with graduated cylinders (so they can switch back and forth).

 They then make one of the three channel forms (either no channel - just sediment, a "concrete channel" (straight and with sediment pushed to the sides), or a meandering channel with sediment on the bottom).
 They wait for water to stop dripping out the end of the table.